Book Reviews 2023 (Updated!)

 by Jane Pek

-Claudia Lin (the protagonist) loves mysteries and, after playing the online game “Murder Most Foul,” was recruited by a company called Veracity, which was a referral-only agency specializing in verifying people that clients would meet in dating apps online.
+Claudia Lin (the protagonist) loves mysteries and, after playing the online game “Murder Most Foul,” was recruited by a company called Veracity, a referral-only agency specializing in verifying people that clients would meet in online dating apps.
 (More)

 Wilder Girls